IIIF/api/source/presentation/4.0/model.md

 This property sets the strength or brightness of a Light.

 The value _MUST_ be a JSON object, that has the `type`, `value` and `unit` properties.
 All three properties are required.
-The value of `type` _MUST_ be the string "Value".
+The value of `type` _MUST_ be the string "UnitValue".
 The value of `value` is a floating point number.
 The value of `unit` is a string, drawn from a controlled vocabulary of units.
 If this property is not specified, then the default intensity value is client-dependent.

 This specification defines the unit value of "relative" which constrains the value to be a linear scale between 0.0 (no brightness) and 1.0 (as bright as the client will render).